BlueMoon73/3DTicTacToe/README.md

 # 3DTicTacToe
-3D version of Tic Tac Toe, meant for 3 players (technically also connect 3 :/)
+3D version of Tic Tac Toe, meant for 3 players

 ## Rules:
 First one to connect 3 of their symbol, consectively, wins.